-HOW IS THE RESP TAXED FOR CHILDREN WHO CONTINUE EDUCATION AFTER HIGH SCHOOL?
+HOW IS THE RESP TAXED FOR CHILDREN WHO PURSUE HIGHER EDUCATION?

-- Your money grows tax-free while it is in your RESP. - You do not get a tax deduction for the money you put into an RESP. - The money that your investment earns while it is in the RESP will not be taxed until money is taken out to pay for your child's education. - Money paid out of the RESP as an Educational Assistance Payment is taxed in the hands of the student.
-Since many students have little or no other income, they can usually withdraw the money tax-free. - The money that you have put in the RESP can be returned to you, tax-free.
+Your money grows tax-free while it remains in your RESP but you will not receive a tax deduction for the money you invest into an RESP.
+Your interest income in the RESP will not be taxed until the money is withdrawn to pay for your child's education.
+Money paid out of the RESP as an Educational Assistance Payment is taxed to the student.
+Since many students have little or no other income, they can usually withdraw the money tax-free.
+The money that you have invested in the RESP can be returned to you, tax-free.